alexandrosdelas/TLG/TLG220b2_Changelog.md

 - Moved Book in Observatory slightly to the left
 - Removed vision on Specter
 - The Signed Papers will now be given directly to Khadgar
+- Redesigned Build Plans puzzle
+- Pillars are no longer vulnerable
+- Added a Mana and a Life Egg
+- Removed a Tome of Agility
+- Removed a Tome of Strength
+- Replaced a Tome of Intelligence with a Tome of Intelligence+2
 * Acetone
   - No longer adds 200 damage to Khadgar
   - Is now a usable item
   - Can now be dropped
   - Is now removed after beating the Gambler
+  - Added a Pathing Blocker at Layla's Shop

 ### User Interface
+- Fixed name of attacked citizen in front of Tavern
 - Entering a building will no longer change the camera bounds
 - The first LotharGuardian dialogue can now be skipped
 - No longer creates additional buttons for the PalaceGuardsID dialog